-What you will find on this page
+What you'll find on this page

-Identify when it’s time to upgrade your sound processor
+- Identify when it’s time to upgrade your sound processor

-Better hearing for life
+Designed for better hearing for life

 One of the most exciting things about Cochlear technology is that it continues to evolve.
 Next-generation sound processors are designed to deliver clearer sound, new connections and capabilities, and work with your existing implant, so there is no need for additional surgery.

 A demonstrated improvement in technology and hearing performance is a main consideration for upgrading.
 This enhanced performance may also be a sufficient medical reason to upgrade a new sound processor using your insurance benefits.
 A replacement sound processor may be considered medically necessary by your insurance company if it achieves a functional improvement in auditory performance, minimizes safety risks, or improves quality of life.

 As with all technology, there is a set time period that it is likely to remain in service before newer technology supersedes it.
 Your provincial and territory health insurance plan may authorize the replacement of a sound processor when it has reached or passed a stated period of "useful life," usually five years.